July 18th: The Biggest Music Headlines

 July 18th

-18 Jul 2023
+18

 Figures released by industry body UK Music suggested music tourism contributed £6.6bn to the economy with over 1.1m people coming to the UK from overseas in 2022 to attend a concert, peaking at over one million for the first time.
 UK Music, which represents the industry, said another 13 million music tourists travelled within the UK to attend gigs by artists including Ed Sheeran and Elton John, contributing to a total music tourism yearly spend of £6.6bn, which is estimated to sustain 56,000 jobs.

-18 Jul 2019
+18

 Ed Sheeran broke yet another streaming record.
 His latest collaborative album No. 6 Collaborations Project, racked up 69 million streams in a month on Spotify, which was the highest by any artist.
-This new record wasn’t the first that Sheeran has broken.
+This new record wasn’t the first that Sheeran had broken.
 His last album Divide set a new record of 56 million streams on the day of release, while ‘Shape Of You’ picked up over 10 million streams on its first day.

-18 Jul 2017
+18

 R&B singer R Kelly denied allegations that he was holding several young women in an "abusive cult".
 The singer's lawyer said he would work "diligently and forcibly to pursue his accusers and clear his name".
-A report accused the singer of brainwashing women, who got closer to him in an effort to boost their musical careers.He had faced previous accusations of sexual misconduct, but was never found guilty.

-18 Jul 2013
+18

 During her The Truth About Love Tour Pink broke two records at the Rod Laver Arena in Melbourne, Australia becoming the artist who had performed the most shows at the venue, with 18 sold out shows and the first artist to sell more than 250,000 tickets at the venue.

-18 Jul 2008
+18

 Rolling Stone guitarist Ronnie Wood was ‘seeking help’ with his battle with alcohol in a rehabilitation centre.
 The move followed tabloid speculation over the state of his 23-year marriage to former model Jo Wood.
 ‘Following Ronnie's continued battle with alcohol he has entered a period of rehab,’ his spokeswoman said.

-18 Jul 2007
+18

 Paul Simon filed a law suit against Rhythm USA Inc. a Georgia-based subsidiary of a Japanese firm, claiming the company never had his permission to sell wall clocks that played 'Bridge Over Troubled Water'.
 The suit claimed that as one of the best known songs throughout the world, a proper licensing agreement would earn at least a $1 million licensing fee.

-18 Jul 2007
+18

 Sting and his wife, Trudie Styler were ordered to pay their former chef compensation after losing a sexual discrimination case.
 Jane Martin, 41, was awarded £24,944 at an employment tribunal in Southampton, England after she was sacked by Miss Styler from the couple's estate in Wiltshire because she became pregnant.

-18 Jul 2002
+18

 The Rolling Stones crew chief, 54 year old Royden Magee, who had worked with the band for 30 years, died during a rehearsal in Toronto.
 A spokesman for the band said Magee had said that he wasn't feeling well and went to another room to take a nap.
 The Stones had just finished dinner and resumed rehearsing when they got word that Magee had collapsed and stopped breathing.
 He was taken by ambulance to nearby Sunnybrook Hospital.
 He was pronounced dead on arrival.
 The members of the band said they were devastated by his death.

-18 Jul 2002
+18

 Rapper Mystikal and two other men were arrested on suspicion of raping a 40-year-old woman in Baton Rouge, Louisiana.
 Mystikal, (real name Michael Tyler), was charged with the offence as well as one of extortion after giving himself up to police, he was subsequently released on $250,000 (£161,000) bail.

-18 Jul 2001
+18

 Kiss added another product to their ever-growing merchandising universe: the "Kiss Kasket."
 The coffin featured the faces of the four founding members of the band, the Kiss logo and the words "Kiss Forever."
 Pantera guitarist Dimebag Darrell was buried in one after he was shot and killed on-stage in Dec 2004.

-18 Jul 1998
+18

 The Beastie Boys went to No.1 on the UK album chart with 'Hello Nasty', only the second rap album to make No.1 in the UK, the first being Wu-Tang Clan.

-18 Jul 1992
+18

 Bobby Brown married Whitney Houston at her New Jersey estate who was dressed in a $40,000 Marc Bouwer wedding gown.
 Those in attendance included Stevie Wonder, Gloria Estefan, Natalie Cole, Patti LaBelle and Freddie Jackson.
 After years of making tabloid headlines, she would file for divorce in September, 2006.

-18 Jul 1991
+18

 The first night of the 'Lollapalooza' tour at The Compton Terrace, Phoenix, featuring, Living Colour, Siouxsie and the Banshees, Jane's Addiction, Nine Inch Nails, Henry Rollins Band and The Butthole Surfers.

-18 Jul 1988
+18

-18 Jul 1988
+Jul

 Nico died after suffering a minor heart attack while riding a bicycle on holiday with her son in Ibiza Spain.
 The German born singer-songwriter and keyboard player with Velvet Underground, had also worked as a fashion model and actress.

-18 Jul 1982
+18

-Willie Nelson was at No.1 on the country album chart with Always on My Mind, which became the Billboard No.1 country album of the year.
+Willie Nelson was at No.1 on the country album chart with Always On My Mind, which became the Billboard No.1 country album of the year.
 The album spent 22 weeks at the top of the charts and stayed for a total of 253 weeks on the Billboard Country charts.
 The track 'Always on My Mind' was originally recorded by B.J.
 Thomas in 1970, and has since been recorded by dozens of performers including Elvis Presley, Brenda Lee, John Wesley Ryles and Pet Shop Boys.

-18 Jul 1980
+18

 Billy Joel held the top position of both the US albums and singles charts.
 His album Glass Houses contained his first and biggest No.1 hit, 'It's Still Rock 'n' Roll to Me.'

-18 Jul 1978
+18

 Def Leppard made their live debut at Westfield School, Sheffield, England in front of 150 students.

-18 Jul 1974
+18

 The US Justice Department ordered John Lennon out of the country by September 10th.
 The Immigration and Naturalization Service denied him an extension of his non-immigrant visa because of his guilty plea in England to a 1968 marijuana possession charge.
 The US Court of Appeal would overturn the deportation order in 1975 and Lennon was granted permanent resident status the following year.

-18 Jul 1973
+18

 Bruce Springsteen played the first of four nights at Max's Kansas City in New York City, New York, supported by Bob Marley and The Wailers who were on their first ever North American tour.

-18 Jul 1972
+18

 Members from Sly and the Family Stone were arrested after police found two pounds of marijuana in the group's motor home.

-18 Jul 1970
+18

 Pink Floyd, Roy Harper, Kevin Ayers, and the Edgar Broughton Band, all appeared at a free concert held in Hyde Park, London, England.

-18 Jul 1970
+18

 UK BBC Radio 1 DJ Kenny Everett was sacked after he joked on air that the wife of the conservative transport minister Mary Peyton had 'crammed a fiver into the examiner's hand', when taking her driving test'.

-18 Jul 1969
+18

 During sessions at Abbey Road studios, London, Ringo Starr recorded his vocal to 'Octopus's Garden', for the Abbey Road album.
 Starr had written the song when he 'quit' The Beatles the previous year and was staying on actorPeter Seller’s yacht in the Mediterranean.

-18 Jul 1968
+18

 Working at Abbey Road studios The Beatles recorded 'Cry Baby Cry' and 'Helter Skelter'.
 One take of 'Helter Skelter' lasted 27' 11'', the longest Beatle recording ever.

-18 Jul 1966
+18

 Bobby Fuller leader of The Bobby Fuller Four was found dead in his car in Los Angeles aged 23.
 Fuller died mysteriously from gasoline asphyxiation, while parked outside his apartment.
 Police labelled it a suicide, but the possibility of foul play has always been mentioned.
-Had the 1966 US No.9 single 'I Fought The Law' written by Sonny Curtis of Buddy Holly's Crickets and covered by The Clash.
+Had the 1966 US No.9 single 'I Fought The Law' written by Sonny Curtis of Buddy Holly's

-18 Jul 1964
+18

 The Rolling Stones appeared on the US chart for the first time when their cover of Buddy Holly's 'Not Fade Away' peaked at No.48.

-18 Jul 1964
+18

 The Four Seasons started a two week run at No.1 on the US singles chart with 'Rag Doll', the group's fourth No.1 and a No.2 hit on the UK chart.
 Co-writer Bob Gaudio said that he got the inspiration for the song from a young girl in tattered clothes that cleaned his car windows at a stop light.

-18 Jul 1960
+18

 Brenda Lee went to No.1 on the US singles chart with 'I'm Sorry' it made No.12 in the UK.
 Seeking publicity the 4' 11 tall singer was once billed as a 32-year- old midget and had the nickname Little Miss Dynamite.

-18 Jul 1953
+18

 Truck driver Elvis Presley made his first ever recording when he paid $3.98 at the Memphis recording service singing two songs, 'My Happiness' and 'That's When Your Heartaches Begin'.
 The so-called vanity disc, was a gift for his mother.
 It would surface 37 years later as part of an RCA compilation called 'Elvis - the Great Performances'.

-18 Jul 1975
+18

 Daron Malakian, guitarist with Armenian-American heavy metal band System of a Down who had the 2001 US No.1 album Toxicity and the 2005 US No.1 & UK No.2 album Mezmerize.

-18 Jul 1962
+18

 Jack Irons, drummer who has worked with Pearl Jam, Red Hot Chili Peppers, Redd Kross and Joe Strummer.

-18 Jul 1962
+18

-18 Jul 1958
+Jul

 Nigel Twist, drummer from Welsh rock band The Alarm, who had the 1983 UK No.17 single '68 Guns'.
 They Initially formed as a punk band, the Toilets, in 1977.

-18 Jul 1957
+18

 Keith Levene, guitar, Public Image Ltd, (1983 UK No.5 single 'This Is Not A Love Song').
 He died from complications of liver cancer on 11 November 2022 age 65.

-18 Jul 1955
+18

-18 Jul 1954
+Jul

 Ricky Scaggs, country singer, 1982 Country Music Association singer of the year, (US country No.1 single 'Crying My Heart Out Over You').

-18 Jul 1950
+18

 Cesar Zuiderwijk from Golden Earring who had the 1974 UK No.7 & US No.13 single 'Radar Love'.

-18 Jul 1950
+18

-Glenn Hughes from American disco group The Village People.
-They had the hit singles 'Macho Man', 'In the Navy', 'Go West and the 1978 US No.2 hit 'YMCA'.
+Glenn Hughes from the American disco group The Village People.
+They had the hit singles 'Macho Man', 'In the Navy', 'Go West and the 1978 US No.2 hit Y.M.C.A.
 The group's name refers to New York City's Greenwich Village, at the time known for its large gay population.
 Hughes died on 4th March 2001.

-18 Jul 1950
+18

-18 Jul 1949
+Jul

 Wally Bryson, The Raspberries, (1972 US N.5 single 'Go All The Way').

-18 Jul 1948
+18

 Phil Harris, Ace, (1974 UK No.20 single 'How Long').

-18 Jul 1946
+18

 Tim Lynch, from American rock bandThe Flamin Groovies who had the 1976 album 'Shake Some Action.
 In addition to the band's role in the advancement of power pop, the Flamin' Groovies have also been called one of the forerunners of punk rock.

-18 Jul 1946
+18

-18 Jul 1945
+Jul

 Danny McCullock, guitarist in The Animals who had the 1964 UK & US No.1 single 'House Of The Rising Sun'.

-18 Jul 1943
+18

 Robin McDonald, guitarist, from Billy J Kramer and the Dakotas who had the 1964 UK No.1 & US N0.7 single 'Little Children'.

-18 Jul 1941
+18

 Martha Reeves, American R&B and pop singer and former politician, (1964 US No.2 & 1969 UK No.4 single with The Vandellas 'Dancing In The Street', plus ten US & six UK other top 40 singles).

-18 Jul 1941
+18

 Lonnie Mack, American rock, blues and country singer-guitarist.
 In the early 1960s, he was a "pioneer" in virtuoso rock guitar soloing whose recordings were pivotal to the emergence of the electric guitar as a lead voice in rock music.
 For this, it has been said that he launched the era of "modern rock guitar".
 He scored the hit single instrumentals, 'Memphis' and 'Wham!'
 Mack died of natural causes on April 21, 2016, in hospital near his log-cabin home, seventy miles east of Nashville, Tennessee.

-18 Jul 1940
+18

 American saxophonist, songwriter, Mike Terry.
 His baritone sax solos feature on the hits of Martha and the Vandellas ('Heat Wave', 1963), and The Supremes ('Where Did Our Love Go', 1964).
 As a member of the Funk Brothers he performed on thousands of Motown recordings from 1960-1967, including at least seven US No.1 hits.
 As was Motown's policy at the time, none of the studio musicians were credited by name.
 Terry was the musical arranger of the 1966 hit 'Cool Jerk' by The Capitols, and later became a record producer.
 He died age 68 on October 30, 2008.

-18 Jul 1939
+18

 Brian Auger, keyboards, (1968 UK No.5 single with Julie Driscoll, Brian Auger And The Trinity, 'This Wheel's On Fire').

-18 Jul 1939
+18

-18 Jul 1938
+Jul

 Ian Stewart, keyboard player, The Rolling Stones.
 Stewart died of a heart attack in his doctor's Harley Street waiting room on 12th December 1985.

-18 Jul 1935
+18

 Johnny Funches, American singer with The Dells, (1968 US No.10 single 'Stay In My Corner').
 He died on 23 January 1998 aged 62.

-18 Jul 1929
+18

 American singer, songwriter, musician Screamin' Jay Hawkins.
 A Golden Gloves boxing champion at 16, he was married nine times, fathered over 30 children, spent two years in jail and was temporary blinded by one of his flaming props on stage in 1976.
 He recorded 'I Put A Spell On You' in 1956, (which was covered by many acts including The Animals, Creedence Clearwater Revival and Nina Simone).
 He died on 12 February 2000 aged 70 after emergency surgery for an aneurysm.

-18 Jul 1924
+18

 American singer Earl T. Beal from The Silhouettes.
 The doo wop/R&B groups single 'Get A Job' was a No.1 hit on the Billboard R&B singles chart and pop singles chart in 1958.
 The doo-wop revival group Sha Na Na derived their name from the song's lyrics.
 'Get A Job' is included in the soundtracks of the film American Graffiti, Trading Places and Stand By Me.
 Beal died on 22 March 2001.